-Due to the relatively short-term nature of: cash and cash equivalents; restricted cash; accounts receivable; and notes receivable, the Company has determined that the carrying amounts approximate fair value.
+Due to the relatively short-term nature of: cash and cash equivalents; restricted cash; accounts receivable net of lifetime expected credit losses; and notes receivable, the Company has determined that the carrying amounts approximate fair value.

 Financial liabilities

 Due to the relatively short-term nature of: accounts payable and accrued liabilities the Company has determined that the carrying amounts approximate fair value.